ebzzry/ebzzry.github.io/en/fkd/nix.md

 - has transactional updates

-Another important member of the Nix family is [NixOps](https://nixos.org/nixops); it enables one to deploy NixOS on bare metal machines, virtual machines, or cloud using the declarative approach that we are familiar with.
+Another important member of the Nix family is [NixOps](https://nixos.org/nixops); it enables one to deploy NixOS on bare-metal machines, virtual machines, or cloud using the declarative approach that we are familiar with.
 It is able to deploy to VirtualBox, Amazon EC2, Google Compute Engine, Microsoft Azure, Hetzner, Digital Ocean, and Libvirtd.
 Head over to the [manual](https://nixos.org/nixops/manual/) for more details.

-In-depth details about instantiations, derivations, realisations were elided on purpose, in this article.
+In-depth details about instantiations, derivations, and realisations were elided on purpose, in this article.
 They may become a topic on their own, or I may update this article to add those topics.
 I may also write a new section about NixOps.

-An Emacs major mode is [available](https://github.com/NixOS/nix-mode) from the main repository.
+An Emacs major mode for Nix files is [available](https://github.com/NixOS/nix-mode) from the main repository.
 It is also [available](https://melpa.org/#/nix-mode) via MELPA.
 You may install it with: